Abnormal Electrocardiogram Findings in Athletes

 Prolonged QT interval

-Congenital long QT syndrome is a potentially lethal, genetically mediated ventricular arrhythmia syndrome with the hallmark electrocardiographic feature of QT prolongation.
+Congenital long QT syndrome is a potentially lethal, genetically mediated ventricular arrhythmia syndrome with the hallmark electrocardiographic feature of QT interval prolongation.

 Brugada Type 1 pattern